 - Do only the occasions and traditions that are most important to you and your family.

 - Plan smaller get-togethers.
-This will minimize stress and feelings of being overwhelmed, especially if the person you’re caring for is in the later stages of dementia.
+This will minimize stress and feelings of being overwhelmed.

-- Find a quiet area where the person can retreat and have someone keep them company when needed.
+- If meeting in person, include a quiet area where a person can retreat and have someone keep them company when needed.

 - If meeting in person, choose familiar places for events to help avoid confusion.

-- If you are a caregiver, do make sure to involve the person with dementia in preparations, especially with tasks they can still do or enjoy, like stirring batter, making cards or wrapping gifts.
+- If you are a caregiver, do make sure to involve the person with dementia in preparations, especially with tasks they can still do or enjoy.

 - Do things that have meaning such as looking at old family photographs or singing favourite songs.

-Don’t overdo it.
-It may be tempting, as either a caregiver or a person with dementia, to go all out or try to keep traditions from previous years going, but it’s really important to pace yourself.
+- Don’t overdo it.
+It may be tempting, as either a caregiver or a person with dementia, to go all out or try to keep traditions from previous years going.
+But it’s really important to pace yourself.

-- Assign specific tasks to your children and relatives.
+- Assign specific tasks to your children, relatives and friends.

 - Adjust your priorities.
 How urgent is this?

 - Pat yourself on the back.
 Recognize the important work you do and how much you mean to the person you’re caring for, or the person who cares for you.

-And remember, you’re not alone.
+And also remember: you’re not alone.
 Call your local Alzheimer Society if you need to talk to someone who understands the stress you’re feeling.